This easy Coconut Oil Chocolate Bark is sweet and rich. Made with raw cacao powder and coconut oil.

 So it's nice to be able to whip up some chocolate with pantry staples.

 It makes a great gift for the holidays.
-Customize it to the recipients liking.
+Customize it to the recipient's liking.

 Jump to:

-🧾 Ingredients
+๐งพ Ingredients

-- Coconut oil: Solidifies when refrigerated.
+- Coconut oil: You could use melted coconut oil or coconut oil that's already solidified.
+Solidifies when refrigerated.

 - Almond extract: Adds a fruity flavor.
 You could leave it out.

 - Sliced almonds: Adds a nutty flavor and crunch.
+You could also use chopped roasted almonds or different nuts.

 - Salt: Enhances sweetness.
+I like to use sea salt.

 5 Secrets to Vegan Cooking